directus/directus/docs/extensions/hooks.md

 Use filter hooks when you want the hook to fire before the event.
 Use action hooks when you want the hook to fire after the event.

 Hooks can impact performance when not carefully implemented.
-Filter hooks happen before the event fires making them much more susceptible to performance issues.
+Filter hooks happen before the event fires, making them much more susceptible to performance issues.
 Hooks on `read` actions can also impact performance since a single request can result in many database reads.

 ### Action